|UPDATED: May 21, 2023

 Lanfair Valley Trail runs north/south from Searchlight, NV to

 CA, a total distance of about 48 trail miles.
-It intersects with
+It intersects/crosses

 the Mojave Road just west of the Piute Mountains.
-This is the NORTH half, which covers about 35 trail
+This is the NORTH half of this trail, which covers about 35 trail

 13 pages, 35 miles.